WitherOrNot/cbs-docs/CBSInternals.md

 #### Installation Finalization

 Once a component is installed, if its manifest contains a `migration` tag, signalling that the component stores user-modifiable data to be kept during upgrades, the manifest filename is stored in `\Windows\WinSxS\migration.xml`.
-An associated key for the component is also created under `SOFTWARE\Microsoft\Windows\SideBySide\Winners`.
+An associated key for the component is also created under `SOFTWARE\Microsoft\Windows\CurrentVersion\SideBySide\Winners`.

 Once a package is installed, the relevant deployment keys in `COMPONENTS\CanonicalData\Deployments` are updated to add the value `i!<packagekeyform>` similar to in staging, indicating that the deployment is installed.